zopefoundation/fanstatic/doc/intro.rst

 -------------

-* **Infinite caching**: Fanstatic can publish static resources on unique URLs, so that the cache duration can set to infinity.
+* **Infinite caching**: Fanstatic can publish static resources on unique URLs, so that the cache duration can be set to infinity.
 This means that browsers will hold on to your static resources: web server only gets that resource request once per user and no more.
 If a front-end in cache is in use, you reduce that to once per resource; the cache will handle all other hits.

-* **Automatic deployment cache invalidation**: Fanstatic can automatically update your all resource URLs if new versions of resources are released in an application update.
+* **Automatic deployment cache invalidation**: Fanstatic can automatically update all your resource URLs if new versions of resources are released in an application update.
 No longer do you need to instruct your user to use shift-reload in their application to refresh their resources.